 2:30-4:30 – Open Waterfront (Tubing, Swimming, Canoes, Paddle boats, Water Skiing)

 6:30-9:00 – Evening Activities (Bowling, Inflatables, Theme Night, Prom)

 What is the application process?

 Are cell phones or other electronic devices allowed?

 When is check-in and check-out?

 This information is contained in the camper confirmation packet.
-If you have further questions, please contact us.

 What should we pack?

 The packing list will vary from camp to camp and can also be vary depending on the forecast.
 Please visit our Preparing for Camp page for a list of some must haves.
 Additional information is provided in the camper confirmation packet.